keploy/keploy/README.md

     <img src=".github/docs.svg" /></a></p>

 ## 🎤 Introducing Keploy 🐰
-Keploy is a next-gen **E2E testing** tool that provides an easy way to **capture and generate tests(KTests) and data-mocks(KMocks) from real API calls**.
-It automatically generates mocks and stubs, making the testing process simpler and more efficient.
+Keploy is a **developer-centric** backend testing tool.
+It makes **backend tests with built-in-mocks**, faster than unit tests, from user traffic, making it **easy-to-use, powerful and extensible**. 🛠

+Ready for the magic?
+Here are Keploy's core features:

-🔄 Merge KTests with your fave testing libraries to see that glorious combined test-coverage.
+- ♻️ **Combined Test Coverage:** Merge your Keploy Tests with your fave testing libraries(junit, go-test, py-test, jest) to see a combined test-coverage.

+- 🤖 **EBPF Instrumentation:** Keploy uses EBPF like a secret sauce to make integration code-less, language agnostic, and oh-so-lightweight.

+- 🌐 **CI/CD Integration:** Run tests with mocks anywhere you like—locally on the CLI, in your CI pipeline, or even across a Kubernetes cluster.
+It's testing wherever you want it!

-🎭 KMocks are multi-talented – use 'em in existing tests, as server tests, or just to impress your friends!
+- 🎭 **Multi-Purpose Mocks:** Use 'em in existing tests, as server tests, or just to impress your friends!

+- 📽️ **Record-Replay Complex Flows:** Keploy can record and replay complex, distributed API flows as mocks and stubs.
+It's like having a time machine for your tests—saving you tons of time!

 <img src="https://raw.githubusercontent.com/keploy/docs/main/static/gif/how-keploy-works.gif" width="70%" alt="Generate Test Case from API call"/>